Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Findings

-\begin{framed} \textbf{Summary}: The rationale for introducing government policies promoting software reuse through OSS in the public sector stems from a variety of factors.
+\begin{framed} \textbf{Summary}: The rationale for introducing government policies that promote software reuse through OSS in the public sector stems from several factors.
 Policy documents typically draw on several such factors to make the case for encouraging OSS.
-Economic factors are a driver in almost all cases, aiming to avoid double-spending, vendor lock-in, and foster market competition.
-Digital sovereignty is highlighted in some countries and is a driver for specific initiatives.
-Security considerations emphasize the dual perspectives of risk and opportunities provided through transparency, and in some cases, highlight the need for supporting and contributing to the maintenance of critical OSS components used in the digital infrastructure.
-Benefits of transparency are further mentioned, e.g., in terms of collecting and managing data, making algorithm-based decisions, or defining interfaces that third-party actors may interact with. \end{framed}
+Economic factors are a driver in almost all cases, aiming to avoid double-spending and vendor lock-in and to foster market competition.
+Digital sovereignty is highlighted in some countries and is driving specific initiatives.
+Security considerations emphasise the dual perspectives of risk and opportunity that transparency provides and, in some cases, highlight the need to support and contribute to the maintenance of critical OSS components used in digital infrastructure.
+The benefits of transparency are further discussed, e.g., in terms of data collection and management, algorithm-based decision-making, and defining interfaces for third-party actors to interact with. \end{framed}